 In The Morning

-9:30 am Lightly flour the dutch oven and carefully drop in the dough, score with the bread lame, place the top of the dutch oven back on and place into the oven for 25 minutes.
-Remove the lid, lower the temperature to 450° F and bake for another 20 minutes.
+9:30 am Lightly flour the dutch oven or line with parchment paper.
+Remove the bread from the refrigerator and score with a bread lame.
+Carefully place in the dough in the dutch oven, place the top of the dutch oven back on and place into the oven for 20 minutes.
+Remove the lid and continue baking for another 20 minutes.
 Remove from the oven and place on a wire rack to cool.

 Now for the hard part, allow the bread to cool completely before slicing.
 Enjoy!